ShiftaDeband/cubepi/README.md

-(rewrite in progress as of Feb.
-6, 2024, this project is incomplete!)

 # cubepi

 Use your GameCube's dial-up modem adapter to connect _Phantasy Star Online Episode I&II_ and _Phantasy Star Online Episode III: C.A.R.D.
 Revolution_ to the internet -- all while keeping the original [dreampi](https://github.com/Kazade/dreampi)/Dreamcast functionality working.